 The Troll Falls trailhead enters the forest on the left just past the toilets.
 The forest along this easy Kananaskis hiking trail is a beautiful mixture of aspens and evergreen trees with wispy lichen hanging from the branches.

-You’ll encounter two trail junctions in the first 600m of the Troll Falls trail.
+You’ll encounter two trail junctions in the first 600 m of the Troll Falls hiking trail.
 These junctions are both connector trails for the Skogan Pass Trail.
 To continue hiking on the Troll Falls trail, simply go straight at each junction.

 Get tips on finding Kananaskis wildlife from a local wildlife photographer.

 The next leg of the Troll Falls hike features several teepees in the forest made from fallen tree trunks.
-These teepees are hugely popular with kids and is one of the reasons why Troll Falls is one of the most kid-friendly hikes in Kananaskis.
+These teepees are hugely popular with kids and is one of the reasons why Troll Falls is one of the most kid-friendly hikes in Kananaskis Country.

 The biggest Troll Falls teepee is just on the left-hand side a short distance from the clearing.
 The other teepees are newer and smaller and may not be permanent.

-After 1.2km of hiking on the Troll Falls trail, you’ll cross a cute little bridge before entering a beautiful aspen forest.
-This stretch of trail is a beautiful Kananaskis hiking trail for fall colours, especially if you are looking for an alternative to the crazy-busy larch tree hikes.
+After 1.2 km on the Troll Falls hiking trail, you’ll cross a cute little bridge before entering a beautiful aspen forest.
+This stretch of trail is a beautiful Kananaskis hiking trail for fall colours, especially if you are looking for an alternative to the crazy-busy Kananaskis larch tree hikes.

 The Troll Falls lower falls are found at the far end of a horseshoe shaped canyon.
 The Troll Falls waterfall free-falls from the top of the canyon walls straight to the canyon floor.

 After viewing the beautiful Marmot Creek waterfall, you may cross a bridge as you leave the lower Troll Falls which takes you to the far side of Marmot Creek.
-This is a nice way to avoid the crowds coming up the narrow main trail towards Troll Falls.
+This is a nice way to avoid the crowds coming up the narrow main trail towards Troll Falls, and provides access even more waterfalls.

-Near the end of this leg, you can take a short spur trail to the Troll Falls upper falls.
-The trail to the Troll Falls upper falls can be closed in winter due to unsafe conditions – watch for signs at the trailhead.
-This leg ends with another bridge across Marmot Creek back to the main Troll Falls trail.
+Note, the trail to the Troll Falls upper falls can be closed in winter due to unsafe conditions – watch for signs at the trailhead.
+This leg ends with another bridge across Marmot Creek back to the main Troll Falls hiking trail.

-When you reach the major trail junction again you have a choice – go straight to follow the Troll Falls hiking trail back to the parking lot.
+When you complete the short trip to the Upper Falls, you’ll reach the major trail junction again you have a choice – go straight to follow the Troll Falls hiking trail back to the parking lot.
 This is the fastest way back to the Troll Falls trailhead, but instead of returning the same way on the Troll Falls trail, we recommend you take a slight left to take the Hay Meadow trail back to the parking lot.

 The optional route along the Hay Meadow Trail back to the Troll Falls trailhead makes your Kananaskis hike a loop.
 We always prefer a loop hiking trail when possible as you get bonus Kananaskis scenery with minimal additional effort.
-We recommend you take the Hay Meadow loop to help reduce traffic on the main Troll Falls Trail – the scenery is excellent!
+We recommend you take the Hay Meadow loop to help reduce traffic on the main Troll Falls Trail – the scenery is actually much nicer!

 Optional Hay Meadow Loop trail

 After 0.5km of hiking on the Hay Meadow Trail, you’ll reach a cluster of buildings along the shores of the Kananaskis River.
 The Hay Meadow hiking trail follows the Kananaskis River for a while with an open meadow on the right.
-The views of Mt.
-Kidd (2,958m) across the meadow is incredible!
+The view of Mt.
+Kidd (2,958 m) across the meadow is incredible!

 Before long, the Hay Meadow trail reaches a park bench along the shores of the Kananaskis River.
 Here you’ll find some interesting interpretive signs about the annual Golden Eagle migration count which occurs at this spot between March 1 – April 22 every year.